Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         Autocrats often disseminate propaganda to boast about their redistributive efforts.
 Why is such propaganda so prevalent in autocracies?
 We propose a novel explanation: redistributionist propaganda helps autocrats fortify a façade of democracy.
 Our argument is premised on nuanced understandings of democracy among the masses: many citizens do not hold a strict, procedural view of democracy; instead, they often understand democracy through the lens of social equity.
 Exploiting such nuanced understandings of democracy, autocrats can deploy redistributionist propaganda to manipulate public opinion on how "equity-promoting"—and therefore how "democracy-promoting"—the regime is.
 To evaluate our argument, we first demonstrate with extensive cross-national survey data that perceived social equity strongly predicts perceived democratic legitimacy among global citizens.
 We then probe the causal effect of redistributionist propaganda by using a preregistered survey experiment that exploits real-world propaganda material in China.
 Consistent with our argument, respondents exposed to redistributionist propaganda evaluated China's democracy more positively.

         </details>
 -   [Peskowitz, Zachary](https://www.zacharypeskowitz.com), and **Eddy S. F. Yeung**.
-"Measuring Preference Intensity: An Investigation into the Sensitivity of Quadratic Voting and an Application in State Politics."
-Resubmitted at *The Journal of Politics*. [[preanalysis plan](https://osf.io/z23xu), [poster](https://apsa2023-apsa.ipostersessions.com/?s=FA-39-0C-F2-DB-23-5E-37-B6-15-93-A4-3F-2F-1C-35)]
+"Measuring Preference Intensity: An Investigation into the Sensitivity of Quadratic Voting and an Application in State Politics." [[preanalysis plan](https://osf.io/z23xu), [poster](https://apsa2023-apsa.ipostersessions.com/?s=FA-39-0C-F2-DB-23-5E-37-B6-15-93-A4-3F-2F-1C-35)]
+    -   Resubmitted at *The Journal of Politics*
     -   <details>

         <summary>Abstract:</summary>